View FAQ By Topic

-Newly employed staff are required to meet a few mandatory requirements in compliance with the company’s policies and the labor and employment code of the Philippines.
-Here are as follows:
+Newly employed staff are required to comply with the company’s policies and the labor and employment code of the Philippines.
+Requirements as follows:

 - Undergo Shore360 induction and familiarisation program

-Work to Rule as presented in the Shore360 Employee Handbook that covers policies and regulations relating to staff behaviour, code of conduct, security and confidentiality, and other company policies.
-It will be the basis for the day-to-day staff management of your employees
+Comply to the instructions presented in the Shore360 employee handbook that covers policies, regulations relating to staff behaviour, code of conduct, security, confidentiality and other company policies.
+The Shore360 handbook policies form the basis for the day-to-day staff management of your employees

-- Standard 40 hour work week with a mandatory 1 hour unpaid lunch break
+- Standard 40 hour work week with a 1 hour unpaid lunch break

-Undergo mandatory 6-month probationary employment period after which time the worker must be regularised
+6-month probationary employment period after which time the worker is regularised

 Attendance and tardiness will be monitored via an online real time dashboard available to clients to action and hold employees responsible for their work and obligations.

 Repetitive offences due to tardiness and other violations will result in dismissal in consultation with the client.

 How do I issue a formal disciplinary action or warning letter?